DaweiTao/mongodb-query-optimizer-evaluation-tool/README.md

 If `repetition` > 1, then multiple query files can be found in `query_dir`.

+During the process, intermidate results will be saved in these three directories:
+* `query_dir`: stores query files
+* `grid_dir`: stores two kinds of 2D array
+    * plan_grid: stores winning plans
+    * time_grid: records execution time of query plans
+* grid_dir = ../intermediate-result/grid
+* fig_dir = ../intermediate-result/fig

+Naming convention of query files:
+* A universally unique identifier (UUID) is assigned to each query file.
+	* Format: `query_<UUID>.txt`
+	* An example would be: `query_6d478179f7dd41099067c9bb7d09abd7.txt`
+* The UUID is used to associate queries with corresponding results.

+Naming convention of grids:
+*  time grid: `time_grid_<UUID>.txt`, where UUID refering to the query file which is used to generate this grid
+*  plan grid: `plan_grid_<UUID>.txt`, where UUID refering to the query file which is used to generate this grid

 Force MongoDB to Execute All Query Plan Candidates
 -------
 To execute all queries, run: